Economic and Political Overview

 Main Political Parties

-The main political parties in Japan include:
+The main political parties represented in the parliament include:

 - The Liberal Democratic Party (LDP): centre-right, conservative, nationalist, liberal, populist